Does your home insurance company need to know about every incident that causes damage to your property?

 This one is pretty straightforward.
 If your policy canceled on the 1st and you file a claim for damage that occurred on the 10th, your claim will be denied.
 Even if you reinstate your policy, it's very unlikely your company will honor your claim.
 Our best advice: always pay your insurance bill!
 If you're getting a new policy with a different provider, do not leave any days without coverage.

 If you're uncertain of the total cost of damage, get an estimate before you contact your insurance company.
-Even if you have $0 payout, this claim can impact your premium.
+Even if you have a $0 payout, this claim can impact your premium.

 By how much you can expect your premium to increase following a home insurance claim relies on a few variables: your location, the cause of the claim, your claims history, and how much the claims payout cost the insurance company.
 Liability claims tend to affect premiums the most, and you can expect your premium to increase drastically if you file one.